ikoniqoz/nitrodocs/content/modules/navigation.md

 All links belong to a **navigation group**.
 This allows you to create navigation groups like "header" and "footer" so you can organize your links.

-PyroCMS comes with some navigation groups by default, but to create a new group, click **Add a Group**.
+NitroCMS comes with some navigation groups by default, but to create a new group, click **Add a Group**.
 You can give your group a name and a slug.

 {{ asset:img file="docs/nav\_module/new\_group.png" alt="File Details" class="doc_image" }}